 Several times while the merger was pending, SPG ambassadors and reps assured me that my lifetime status would be honored in the combined program.
 Nevertheless, I was still worried.
 I knew the discrepancy regarding lifetime platinum status would be a thorny issue when combining the programs.

-A few weeks ago, Marriott announced terms of the new program.
+A few weeks ago, Marriott announced proposed terms of the new program.
 Those terms take effect on August 1, 2018.
 The SPG program will cease to exist on January 1, 2019.
 By and large, the best features of each program were maintained.
-On the other hand, I found a couple of the provisions in the new program troubling.
+On the other hand, I found a couple of the proposed provisions in the new program troubling.

 Marriott Moved My Cheese

 Your24 lets high-level elites check in at any hour of the day, with hotel approval.
 The ambassador benefit is a dedicated representative who assists with any requests related to a hotel stay, including restaurant reservations, tours etc..
 Marriott adopted these benefits in the new program but established new eligibility requirements.

 Your24 was available to any SPG platinum who earned credit for at least 75 nights in a calendar year, and any SPG platinum credited with at least 100 nights received an Ambassador.
 Starting January 1, 2019, these benefits will both require earning credit for 100 nights or more in Marriott hotels plus generating at least $20,000 in Marriott revenue in a calendar year.
 Unfortunately, while 100 nights is reasonably achievable (especially with 15 nights credited through holding one or more Marriott credit cards), there is no way I can afford to spend $20,000+ on Marriott hotels each year.